nsmeltz/Module_15_Challenge/README.md

     impact on the mpg rating of a car.

   - **Is the slope of the linear model considered to be zero?
 Why or why not?**
     The slope of the linear model is not zero, because there is a significant linear relationship between the independent varaiables (vehicle length and ground clearance) and the dependenct variable (mpg)

   - **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**
+    Yes, this linear model predicts mpg well becasue the r squared value is 0.7149 which puts it in the moderate correlation category.